openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 The Secure Enclave System, provides PSA Root of Trust (RoT) and cryptographic functions.
-It is based on an Cortex-M0+ processor, CC312 Cryptographic Accelerator and peripherals, such as watchdog and secure flash.
+It is based on a Cortex-M0+ processor, CC312 Cryptographic Accelerator and peripherals, such as watchdog and secure flash.
 Software running on the Secure Enclave is isolated via hardware for enhanced security.
 Communication with the Secure Encalve